 2. Trace your kids' feet onto a piece of cardstock or construction paper.
 Then, write on each foot what specific items you are looking for, and in what size, for each child.
 This is info that is easy to forget when you're looking through racks and racks of clothes, and then you'll get home and realize you forgot to get your son any winter hats, etc.

 3. Bring a large sturdy tote bag to throw items like shoes, socks, and accessories in if you think your basket will be full of clothes.

 4. Fill a large water bottle to bring with you.
 When the sale is busy, the room can get hot, and you'll get thirsty fast.

 5. Find a sitter!
 Even if you have an older child, it is near to impossible to successfully consignment shop if you have kids with you.
 And, it can get really crowded in a consignment sale, making it hard to keep up with kids who are walking.

 Shopping the Sale!

 Approach a consignment sale strategically, and you'll find what you need without getting overwhelmed.

 2. After equipment, shop the shoes first.
-If you're looking for shoes, especially in the larger sizes, hit those when you come in the door.
-Shoes are clearly labeled by size and gender at Berks Kids Closet.
+If you're looking for shoes, especially in the larger sizes, hit those bins when you come in the door.
+Kids can wear shoes out fast, and there is usually a smaller selection of shoes than clothing.
 Don't forget to use your footprint cut-outs to make sure shoes will fit!